James Cropper (abolitionist): Support for Black activism in the United States

+Influence on the black activist James McCune Smith

 On 9 September 1832 the nineteen-year-old black activist and intellectual James McCune Smith sailed into Liverpool and spent nearly a week in the city.
 On 11 September 1832, Smith paid a visit to James Cropper at Dingle Bank.
 The obvious dedication of James Cropper to the antislavery cause had a profound effect on James McCune Smith.

-"Chartered a coach, and drove out to the Princely mansion of J.C.
-Esq., which is beautifully situated in a lovely spot, on the banks of the Mersey, a few miles from Liverpool…The tone of conversation delighted me.
-All appeared familiar with the names of our leading abolitionists and were incessant and minute in their enquiries after the condition, feelings, and prospects of the unenfranchised Americans… What chiefly affected me, was to perceive on several articles of the breakfast set, the figure of a chained and kneeling slave – under which was written "Remember them that are in bonds, as being bound with them...How deeply must he feel for the sufferings of bondsmen, who makes such remembrances the companions of his meals!
-"The sight of a pale face" no longer "makes me sick".
-The Works of James McCune Smith.At a slavery debate in Liverpool, James Cropper also introduced McCune Smith to the militant Liverpool born abolitionist George Thompson, much to McCune Smith's delight.

-When Mr Borthwick sat down, the audience rose and turning to a box, a little to the left of the one in which I sat, gave three tremendous cheers.
-A gentleman bowed in acknowledgement.
-It was Mr. GEORGE THOMPSON.
+At a slavery debate in Liverpool, James Cropper also introduced McCune Smith to the militant Liverpool-born abolitionist George Thompson, much to McCune Smith's delight.

-The Works of James McCune Smith
+The works of James McCune Smith

 Liverpool's George 'notorious' Thompson (1804–78) was a celebrated activist and anti-slavery lecturer on both sides of the Atlantic and he later became the Member of Parliament for Tower Hamlets in London.
 Thompson's first lecture tour of the United States in 1834, at the invitation of his lifelong friend William Lloyd Garrison, coincided with that of Captain Charles Stuart.
 Thompson's vitriolic denunciations of slavery were often met with death threats.
 Thompson was also a lifelong friend of the black abolitionist Nathaniel Paul– all of these activists had very strong ties to James Cropper at Dingle Bank.

 In 1853, James McCune Smith, along with his great friend Frederick Douglass, helped start the National Council of Colored People, the first permanent national organization for African Americans.
 Frederick Douglass called McCune Smith "the single most important influence on my life".
 Smith wrote the Introduction to Douglass's book My Bondage and My Freedom. in 1855.